Why Does My Mouse Keep Freezing? 15 Easy Fixes

 3. Check Cable Connections

-The second most basic step that you should check off your list is making sure that your USB cable or USB dongle is properly seated into the USB port on your computer.
-Try unplugging the cable or the dongle and plugging them back again to ensure a secure and firm connection.
+The next basic step is ensuring that your USB cable or USB dongle is properly seated into the USB port on your computer.
+Try unplugging the cable or the dongle and plugging them back in to ensure a secure and firm connection.
 Be sure to do this gently and avoid forcing them into the port, as that could cause additional problems.

 Wired vs. Wireless

-Another thing that you can do in case the cable connections aren’t loose is to try a different USB port.
-This ensures that the port you are using isn’t broken or acting up as that could cause connection issues.
+If the cable connections aren’t loose, try a different USB port to ensure that the port you are using isn’t broken or malfunctioning, as that could cause connection issues.

-While you are diagnosing the connections, see if you come across any wear and tear on your mouse cable.
-If you see any damage, especially near the ends of the mouse, it can be a big reason behind your mouse freezing.
-If that’s the case, consider replacing your current mouse as that would solve the problem right away.
+While diagnosing the connections, examine your mouse cable for any wear and tear.
+If you find any damage, especially near the ends of the mouse, it could be a major reason for your mouse freezing.
+If that’s the case, consider replacing your current mouse, as that would solve the problem immediately.

 5. Check Wireless Mouse Battery

 If you own a Bluetooth mouse and are experiencing cursor freezes, low battery levels might be the cause.
-A wireless mouse with a low battery level can malfunction and cause such issues, so ensure that your mouse isn’t low on charge.
-Similarly, if your mouse uses batteries, try replacing them with fresh ones, as they can deplete over time to see if that solves the issue.
+A wireless mouse with low battery levels can malfunction and cause such issues, so ensure that your mouse isn’t low on charge.
+Similarly, if your mouse uses batteries, try replacing them with fresh ones, as they can deplete over time, and see if that solves the issue.

 Red lights often indicate low battery levels!

-Another thing wireless mouse users should ensure is that their mouse is at an optimal distance from their computer.
-Wireless mice rely on Bluetooth signals so it’s best to keep them as close to the source as possible to avoid any performance issues.
-So, try moving a little closer to your computer, or in some cases, ensure that no physical obstructions or electronic signals are interfering with the Bluetooth signals.
+Wireless mouse users should also ensure that their mouse is at an optimal distance from their computer.
+Wireless mice rely on Bluetooth signals, so it’s best to keep them as close to the source as possible to avoid performance issues.
+Try moving closer to your computer, or in some cases, ensure that no physical obstructions or electronic signals are interfering with the Bluetooth signals.

 7. Clean the Mouse and the Mouse Pad

-Keeping your peripherals clean is the best way to ensure that they stick around long.
-When it comes to cleaning a mouse, the most important part is the sensor as that’s what guides the cursor around.
-Get yourself compressed air and a clean cotton swab to gently clean the bottom surface of your mouse for any dirt and debris.
+Keeping your peripherals clean is the best way to ensure their longevity.
+When it comes to cleaning a mouse, the most important part is the sensor, as that’s what guides the cursor.
+Use compressed air and a clean cotton swab to gently clean the bottom surface of your mouse to remove any dirt and debris.

 Clean your Mouse and Mousepad | RichMe

-While you are at it, consider properly cleaning your mousepad by throwing it into the washing machine.
-A dirty mousepad can accumulate dust around your mouse skates and sensor, which can ultimately lead to issues like a freezing cursor and more.
+While you’re at it, consider cleaning your mousepad by washing it thoroughly.
+A dirty mousepad can accumulate dust around your mouse skates and sensor, which can ultimately lead to issues like a freezing cursor.

 8. Incompatible Mouse Drivers

-Since drivers are what allow your devices to communicate properly, any small issues surrounding them can cause problems with how your mouse operates.
-Although Windows automatically takes care of driver updates, sometimes it may not install the most optimal drivers or find suitable updates.
-However, the good news is that you can manually handle driver-related problems.
+Since drivers allow your devices to communicate properly, any small issues with them can cause problems with how your mouse operates.
+Although Windows automatically updates drivers, sometimes it may not install the most optimal drivers or find suitable updates.
+Fortunately, you can manually address driver-related problems.

 ↪ Update Mouse Drivers

-The first thing to do is check for any pending driver updates that can be installed as outdated drivers are one of the most common causes behind freezing issues.
+The first step is to check for any pending driver updates that can be installed, as outdated drivers are a common cause of freezing issues.
 Here’s how to update mouse drivers:

 Search for Device Manager

-2. From here, double-click on “Mice and other pointing devices” to open up a drop-down list of all your mouse drivers.
+2. Double-click on “Mice and other pointing devices” to open a drop-down list of your mouse drivers.

 Mice and other pointing devices